sea-kg/ctf01d/README.md

  * 101 - service is up  (worked fine)
  * 102 - service is corrupt
- * 103 - service is mumbled (or checker infinity work)
+ * 103 - service is mumbled (or checker works endlessly)
  * 104 - service is down
  * other - checker is shit